Happy Head vs. Hims

 What's more confusing is that the few prices Hims advertises are based on longer shipping cycles designed to provide additional discounts on most of its hair loss products.
 But prices for month-to-month shipping aren't revealed to you until late in the checkout process.
 If you can only afford one month's worth, you'll have to pay more for it than what the product page may have listed.

-(We tried to demystify Hims’ pricing as much as we could in our full Hims Hair Loss review, which breaks down costs by billing cycle.)
+(We tried to demystify Hims’ pricing as much as we could in our full Hims hair loss review, which breaks down costs by billing cycle.)

 Otherwise, Hims and Happy Head offer very similar customer experiences.
 Both have easy-to-navigate websites, helpful customer service features and FAQ sections, and responsive and well-informed live chat support.